kapilagrawal95/phoenix-workloads/README.md

 this will install istio with grafana, prometheus, kiali and expose them
 ## Overleaf
 follow instructions.txt in kubernetes.
+Soon to replace with launch.sh

+In launch.sh REAL_TIME_URL is not being set correctly.
+Fix it!
-Soon to replace with launch.sh To create users, cd into overleaf and run the command: python3 create_users.py.
+To create users, cd into overleaf and run the command: python3 create_users.py.
 This will create users of the following
 username: user1@netsail.uci.edu
 password: iamuser1